Skip to main content

 These attributes only apply to their specified integration.
 For example, consider a scenario where you're using the same IAM key to send events in HTTP requests using HEC and send events from an OTel collector with the OTLP protocol.
 Lumi only applies the HEC attributes in the first case, not for incoming OTLP events.
 You can still add or modify these attributes using a pipeline.

-For more information, see the IAM keys reference.
+For more information, see IAM key attributes reference.

 Selection criteria